This is the very first time Jim Steinmeyer Windshear illusion secret exposed and explained in full.

 For instance, the use of a black velvet curtain background for stage, the black mat & table cloth for close-up magic or the interior walls of magic trick props.

-Setting Mirror To Reflect The Hidden Fan
+Setting Up Mirror For Reflecting Hidden Fan

 This is the important part during the performance.